 In the very heart of the Greek capital rises the flat rocky formation known as the Acropolis.
 That’s where Athens saw its early beginnings as an urban centre.
-Ascend its steep slopes, let yourself be captivated by the imposing beauty of the Parthenon, then admire the 360-degree view of the city that the hill offers to its visitors.
-Athens looks like a tidal wave of buildings that has swallowed everything in its passage, but that for some reason it has followed the uneven lines of its hills and the surrounding mountains rather than molding them to its will: it has been built on highs and lows, and highs and lows have marked its fate too.
+Ascend its steep slopes, let yourself be captivated by the imposing beauty of the Parthenon, and then admire the 360-degree view of the city that the hill offers to its visitors.
+Athens looks like a tidal wave of buildings that has swallowed everything in its passage, but for some reason, it has followed the uneven lines of its hills and the surrounding mountains rather than moulding them to its will: it has been built on highs and lows, and highs and lows have marked its fate too.

 Birthplace of democracy, Athens’ political and cultural impact has shaped the Western civilisation as we know it today.
 Even after the Roman conquest, the city was universally regarded (along with Rome) as the main centre of the Empire for the arts and any scientific discipline.
 Under the Eastern Roman Empire, with Constantinople as a capital, Athens steadily started to lose its political and cultural relevance.

 The Ottomans eventually gave the city the coup de grace: deprived of any importance, besieged lost recaptured and looted several times, Athens had shrunk to a small country settlement.
-After the Greek War of Independence, there was no more than a bunch of houses inhabited by a few thousand people around the hill of the Acropolis.
-Chosen as the capital of the new Greek state, in the following decades Athens dramatically grew in population and dimensions.
+After the Greek War of Independence, there were no more than a bunch of houses inhabited by a few thousand people around the hill of the Acropolis.
+Chosen as the capital of the new Greek state, in the following decades, Athens dramatically grew in population and dimensions.

 Nowadays Athens is a massive Mediterranean metropolis undergoing tough times.
-The economic boom of the 90s, culminated in 2004 with the Olympic Games, rapidly vanished and showed the fragility of its foundation, as the new millennium economic crisis struck Greece.
+The economic boom of the 90s, which culminated in 2004 with the Olympic Games, rapidly vanished and showed the fragility of its foundation, as the new millennium economic crisis struck Greece.
 Since then unemployment, discontent and poverty have quickly risen.
-On top of that, Athens cannot be regarded as a beautiful city: its cultural and architectural highlights do not compensate for its chaos, disorganisation and the overall messy (and aesthetically questionable) last-century urban sprawl.
+On top of that, Athens cannot be regarded as a beautiful city: its cultural and architectural highlights do not compensate for its chaos, disorganisation and overall messy (and aesthetically questionable) last-century urban sprawl.

-Yet Athens, for some reasons that are hard to define, weasels its way trough and puts you under a strange spell.
+Yet Athens, for some reasons that are hard to define, weasels its way through and puts you under a strange spell.
 Maybe it’s the decaying and abandoned old buildings, or because here the West looks very much like the East; Or is it its colourful crowd that any day, at any time, populates its cafes and restaurants and fills streets and squares with life?
-Perhaps it’s the fact that the Athenians keep reinventing themselves and their city, and for each business devoured by the crisis a new one opens where you would never expect, maybe in an edgy neighbourhood which is soon to become the new, alternative area-to-be.
+Perhaps it’s the fact that the Athenians keep reinventing themselves and their city, and for each business devoured by the crisis, a new one opens where you would never expect, maybe in an edgy neighbourhood which is soon to become the new, alternative area-to-be.

 Despite the highs and (many) lows, Athens is still here.
 Athens struggles but survives; Athens is chocked by concrete, but if you keep looking from the Acropolis, you will see that the tidal wave of buildings blends into a thousand nuances of white, that contrasting with the blue sky will make you think “this is beautiful”.
 Athens is dazzling and confusing, often incomprehensible and extreme.
-You might hate it but, as our Spotter Dimitris romantically stated, “Athens is like an old lover: just when you thought you’d got over it, it makes you fall for it again and again.”
+You might hate it but, as our Spotter, Dimitris romantically stated, “Athens is like an old lover: just when you thought you’d got over it, it makes you fall for it again and again.”

-Day 1: 9:00 – 13:00
+Day 1: 9.00 – 13.00

 Not far from Pireos street there’s also the Kerameikos.
-What in ancient times was the city cemetery is now an open air museum, where you can take a break from the city noise and stroll around while looking at the thousand year-old vestiges of ancient Athens.
+What in ancient times was the city cemetery is now an open-air museum, where you can take a break from the city noise and stroll around while looking at the thousand-year-old vestiges of ancient Athens.

-Day 1: 13:00 – 19:00
+Day 1: 13.00 – 19.00

 Athens as a city itself is not on the sea, but the port city of Pireaus and the Greek capital have blended into what is now a whole urban agglomeration.
 It derives that Athens’ markets are daily supplied with a lot of fresh seafood.
 Hidden in a tiny alley of Psirri, O Atlantikos is one of the few fish restaurants in the city centre – and a favourite of Spotter Sofia.

-In case you’re not a big fan of fish, but still you’re after a quiet place (you will often find yourself looking for some silence in Athens) try the Black Duck Garden.
+In case you’re not a big fan of fish, but still, you’re after a quiet place (you will often find yourself looking for some silence in Athens) try the Black Duck Garden.
 As the name suggests, the Black Duck is hosted in the leafy garden of the palace where the first king of Greece, Otto, and his wife Amalia settled upon their arrival in Athens.
-In this sophisticated atmosphere art exhibitions and music performances take place quite often too.
-In you’re having your lunch here, you might also take the chance to visit the building itself, now home to the Athens City Museum: it was opened in 1980 and boasts a very diverse collection of art, music instruments, books and relics (which is often ignored by or unknown to Athenians themselves).
+In this sophisticated atmosphere art exhibitions and music, performances take place quite often too.
+If you’re having your lunch here, you might also take the chance to visit the building itself, now home to the Athens City Museum: it was opened in 1980 and boasts a very diverse collection of art, musical instruments, books and relics (which is often ignored by or unknown to Athenians themselves).
 The museum is located in one of the liveliest and coolest neighbourhoods of the city centre, just a stone’s throw from Kolokotroni and Karageorgi Servias streets: less commercial than their bigger parallel street Ermou, they are packed with restaurants and cafes, bakeries and shops selling any type of goods.
-Paraphernalia opened in the area not long ago, and has an artsy, yet beautiful and functional, selection of office wear, furniture and various accessories – all of them conceived and developed by the two young artists who run it.
+Paraphernalia opened in the area not long ago and has an artsy, yet beautiful and functional, selection of office wear, furniture and various accessories – all of them conceived and developed by the two young artists who run it.

-Day 1: 19:00 – 23:00
+Day 1: 19.00 – 23.00

 For some after-dinner drinks, you will notice that Athens boasts such a high concentration of bars (regardless of where you are) that you’ll be spoilt for choice.
 If you’re searching for somewhere to hide from the hustle and bustle of the main nightlife spots, visit Galaxy Bar.
 This small place with a long wooden bar is located in a stoà (Greek for “arcade” – Athens is full of them); if you end up there, its vintage vibe will take you back to the 70s.
 Up for a more crowded environment?
 Just walk on Lekka street and you’ll surely find a bar – such as Ampariza or Omikron – that fits you.
 On Lekka there’s a speakeasy too, but we’re not telling you where it is: you’ll have to find the right doorbell to ring if you want to get in!.

-Day 1: 23:00 – …
+Day 1: 23.00 – …

-Day 2: 9:00 – 13:00
+Day 2: 9.00 – 13.00

-In the Monastiraki area, Avyssinias Square is home of the biggest antique market in town: shops open daily till 15.00 and expose their goods both indoor and outdoor, crowding the square with chandeliers, knick-knacks, old cameras, and anything you can imagine.
+In the Monastiraki area, Avyssinias Square is home to the biggest antique market in town: shops open daily till 15.00 and expose their goods both indoor and outdoor, crowding the square with chandeliers, knick-knacks, old cameras, and anything you can imagine.
 The square and the surrounding tiny streets look more like a bazaar, so have some fun digging, rummaging and bargaining.

-Day 2: 13:00 – 19:00
+Day 2: 13.00 – 19.00

-What’s one of the (several) reasons Greece is well-renowned for?
+What’s one of the (several) reasons Greece is well-renowned?
 Souvlaki.
 You will stumble on meat places at any corner, but don’t miss Kostas – est. 1950 for the real (and extremely cheap) souvlaki experience.
-Another option, not far from Kostas, is Kimolia Art Cafe; Spotter Nikos’ mother and a friend renovated an old Athenian house and open this cozy cafe in 2011.
+Another option, not far from Kostas, is Kimolia Art Cafe; Spotter Nikos’ mother and a friend renovated an old Athenian house and open this cosy cafe in 2011.
 They offer traditional Greek food and homemade desserts in an artsy, friendly atmosphere – the perfect place to rest your tired legs before start ascending to Anafiotika.
-Clinging on the northern slops of the Acropolis, there’s a small cluster of narrow alleys: here the houses are tiny and white, their doors and windows painted in blue – as if a Cycladic village had been randomly thrown into Athens from an Aegean islands.
-Get lost in this little maze that offers incredible views both on Athens and the Acropolis.
+Clinging on the northern slops of the Acropolis, there’s a small cluster of narrow alleys: here the houses are tiny and white, their doors and windows painted in blue – as if a Cycladic village had been randomly thrown into Athens from Aegean islands.
+Get lost in this little maze that offers incredible views both of Athens and the Acropolis.

-Day 2: 19:00 – 23:00
+Day 2: 19.00 – 23.00

-Day 2: 23:00 – …
+Day 2: 23.00 – …

 Yes, Athens is a city of highs and lows – but as your trip is coming to an end, you have to admit that the highs definitely outshine the lows.